aldee-bit/hello-world/README.md

 # hello-world
 i am here to try and drive that which i dream with you. i do not code as yet but i believe you may have the skill which coupled with my passion can birth a great innovation. i wish i have the best of captions to motivate your interest yet i know you have the best actions we can put together with other great and enthusiastic personas . let's build together, develop solutions together, as silly as it may seem, i would love to meet and work with you.
+i have a background in computer information systems. i love to do business (learning the ropes), tried a couple of things hear and there, some worked and some failed. the journey continues and that's why am here. i love to write (i can call myself a writer too)